What is a competitive environment?

 Understanding Competitive Environment

-In business, the competitive environment is all the external factors that can impact a company’s ability to compete in the market.
+In business, the competitive environment is all the external factors that can impact a company’s ability to compete effectively in the market.
 This includes both direct competitors and indirect competitors.

-- A direct competitor is a company that offers a similar product or service to your own business.
-For example, if you sell women’s clothing, a direct competitor would be another women’s clothing store.
+- A direct competitor is a company offering a similar product or service to your business.
+For example, a direct competitor would be another women’s clothing store if you sell women’s clothing.

 The competitive environment can be divided into three main categories: